thegooddocsproject/request-for-comment/rfc-005-template-contributing-process.md

 ## Open questions

 We haven't really found a good title for the template deliverable I'm currently calling "Before you start."
 Cameron prefers "theory."
 Suggestions are appreciated!
+Other ideas that were floated in the community:

+- Prewriting guide
+- Brainstorming guide
+- Template background
+- Template README

 ## Decisions deferred